‘Vanderpump Rules’ Star Stassi Schroeder Dropped By Talent Agency After Racially Insensitive Behavior

 The fallout continues for Vanderpump Rules star Stassi Schroeder.
 Her publicist and public relations firm, United Talent Agency, confirmed that they have dropped her as a client on Monday.
-The news comes after it was revealed that Schroeder and co-star Kristen Doute called the police on Faith Stowers, the only black cast member on the show, as Variety reports.
+The news comes after it was revealed that Schroeder and co-star Kristen Doute called the police on Faith Stowers, the only black cast member on the show, as per Variety.

 Reportedly, the two called the cops because they thought Stowers looked like a wanted robbery suspect, touching off backlash against the two for what people are calling racially insensitive behavior.

-In the wake of the news, shaving brand Billie, Secret Deoderant and vitamin manufacturer Ritual dropped her.
-She also lost her monthly column focused on weddings with Glamour magazine.
+In the wake of the news, shaving brand Billie, Secret Deodorant and vitamin manufacturer Ritual dropped her as a spokesperson.
+She also lost her monthly wedding column in Glamour magazine.
 Now, the publicist that Schroeder has been with since mid-2018 has decided to sever their relationship.

 “She became a client when her publicist joined our company in July 2018.
 We made the decision this weekend to part ways with Stassi,” a spokesperson said.